yomidevs/yomitan/README.md

 *   **Is it possible to use Yomichan with files saved locally on my computer?**

-    It in order to be able use Yomichan with local files, you must first tick the *Allow access to file URLs* checkbox for Yomichan on the chrome extensions page.
+    It in order to be able use Yomichan with local files in Chrome, you must first tick the *Allow access to file URLs* checkbox for Yomichan on the Chrome extensions page.
 Due to restrictions placed on browser extensions by Chrome, it will likely never be possible to use Yomichan with PDF files.

-*   **When are you going to port Yomichan to $MYBROWSER?**

-    I am considering creating a Firefox port once I am satisfied with the feature set of the Chrome extension.
-I may consider other browsers in the future, as long as porting would be trivial and the browser in question runs natively on Linux.
-This is not a high priority Firefox already has good extensions for Japanese learning (and I use Chrome exclusively).

 *   **When are you going to add support for $MYLANGUAGE?**